kthpanor/echem/docs/adc-isr.md

 the similarity-transformed Hamiltonian $\bar{H}$ is not Hermitian, which complicates the calculation of excited-state and transition properties {cite}`Schirmer2010`.

 Another aspect is the so-called _compactness_ property {cite}`Mertins1996`, which means that can use smaller explicit configuration spaces than comparable CI treatments.
-Both ADC and CC methods are somewhat more compact than CI, and ADC schemes are more compact than CC approaches for odd orders of perturbation theory.
+Both ADC and CC methods are somewhat more compact than CI, and ADC schemes are more compact than CC approaches in odd orders of perturbation theory.

+Furthermore, it can be shown that the _unitary coupled-cluster_ (UCC) approach shares the same properties as the ADC/ISR such as size consistency and compactness, and it is in fact equivalent to ADC in low orders of perturbation theory, but differences will occur in higher orders {cite}`Hodecker2022`.

 %%## Compactness and separability